 \subsubsection{Predictive Pruning of Non-Essential Clusters}

-To further reduce unnecessary computations, we introduce a binary classification model to predict whether a selected leaf cluster is likely to contain any true nearest neighbors.
-This allows us to prune clusters that are proximate by centroid distance but are unlikely to contribute to the final result set.
-The model uses a rich set of features designed to capture the geometric and statistical properties of each cluster relative to the query, as detailed in Table \ref{tab4}.
-These features include relative distances, cluster sizes, skewness (measured by inner products with principal components), and outlier statistics, which help identify clusters that, despite being far by centroid, may contain relevant outliers (Figure \ref{fig3}).
+To further minimize computational redundancy, we introduce a binary classification model that predicts whether a selected leaf cluster is likely to contain true nearest neighbors.
+This mechanism enables the pruning of clusters that, while proximate in terms of centroid distance, are unlikely to contribute to the final result set.
+The model utilizes a rich feature set capturing the geometric and statistical properties of each cluster relative to the query, as detailed in Table \ref{tab4}.
+These features include relative distances, cluster cardinality, skewness (measured via inner products with principal components), and outlier statistics.
+These metrics facilitate the identification of clusters that may appear distant by centroid but contain relevant outliers (see Figure \ref{fig3}).